Quick Guide to Bangkok

 How to get to Bangkok

 Bangkok is often the starting point for one of the many beach based holidays in Thailand, but this vibrant city is a holiday destination in itself.
 The average flight time from the UK to Suvarnabhumi airport is 11 hours.
 The airport is located about 30 km from the city centre.
 The traffic in Bangkok is notorious as are the taxi drivers who are keen to negotiate prices and rarely have change!
 But cheap holidays to Bangkok can start with cheap Bangkok flights and a good deal on cheap Bangkok car hire.
+If you're travelling in the next six weeks, try finding a bargain over on our last minute flights page.

 Where to stay in Bangkok